ABOUT OUR CENTRE

 We honour the unique place of Māori as tangata whenua and respect the principles of Te Tiriti o Waitangi.
 We endeavour to embed Te Reo Māori me ōna tikanga into our daily practice.

-OUR INSPIRING STORY & THE HISTORY OF TE AKONGA ELC
+OUR INSPIRING STORY AND THE HISTORY OF TE AKONGA ELC

 The 'Tight 5"- from left Robyn W, Nan, Robyn M, Gloria and Pam